Erick-Bravo/Erick-Bravo/README.md

 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/9c/fb/09/9cfb09f0c029e1f8c938208a7e278d76.gif" height="300" />

 Hi!
-My name is Erick bravo and I am a self-motivated and enthusiastic Software Developer from California.
+My name is Erick Bravo and I am a self-motivated and enthusiastic Software Developer from California.
-I absolutely love JavaScript ES6 with React AND putting in the time to learn all sorts of new technologies.
+I love JavaScript ES6 with React AND putting in the time to learn all sorts of new technologies.
 I have completed a rigorous and selective Software Development program, where I put in 1000+ hours of intensive learning and pair-programming work on a day-to-day basis.
 My entire career has been so far fully remote and dependent on zoom calls for meetings and team/client collaborations.